paschalidoud/raynet/README.rst

 installation.
 You can either use a package manager or download and install the library manually.
-For those who just want to use the library, we recommend to directly install the latest version from *PyPI*, whereas for those who want to be able to edit the code we recommend to install the library manually.
+For those who just want to use the library, we recommend to directly install the latest version from *PyPI*, whereas for those who want to be able to edit the code, we recommend to install the library manually.

 * *Install from Pypi with:*